Dinesh Mohaniya

 In 2014, Mohaniya alleged that the BJP leader Sher Singh Dagar offered him ₹40,000,000 to help BJP form the state government in Delhi.
 AAP released sting footage of the conversation between the two.

 He again won Delhi Assembly Election 2020 from Sangam Vihar, with a margin of 42522 votes by defeating Shiv Charan Lal Gupta (Janata Dal (United)).

 Political career

 Between Feb.
 2015 and Aug.
 2015 he was the Chairman, DDC South.

 Between 2015 and 2020 he was the Vice Chairman, Delhi Jal Board (DJB).
 From Nov.
 2020 till present he served as the Chairperson, Delhi Development Committee, South East District.

 Since 2020 he was the Aam Aadmi Party Incharge, Uttarakhand.
 Since 2020 he was the co-Incharge MCD.

+He was arrested in 2016 for molestation and sexual harassment and sent to Tihar Jail in Delhi.
+He was later acquitted by the Delhi High Court.

 Member of Legislative Assembly

 Second term (2015-2020)

 In 2015 he was elected as the MLA representing Sangam Vihar in the Sixth Legislative Assembly of Delhi.
+He was made the Chairman of the Estimates Committee.